“He was an old man who fished alone in a skiff in the Gulf Stream and he had gone eighty-four days now without taking a fish” (opening line).

 The short novella reads like a fable.
 Unlike Captain Ahab’s fiendish and maddeningly obsessive quest in Herman Melville’s Moby Dick, Hemingway’s old man, Santiago, is a sympathetic character.
 He is hopeful but down on his luck.
 He is a staunch fan of baseball, and regularly compares himself to the ‘Great Dimaggio,’ or Joe Dimaggio, the famous center fielder for the New York Yankees (1936-1951).
 Santiago remains undeterred and steadfast in his support of the Yankees even if they lose a game.
 His commitments are unwavering.
 He believes in the power and mythos of the ‘Great Dimaggio.’

-The other fishermen of Cuba generally do not respect Santiago so he befriends a young boy named Manolin, but Manolin’s parents prevent him from fishing with Santiago because of Santiago’s bad luck.
+The other fishermen of Cuba generally do not respect Santiago so he befriends a young boy named Manolin who assists him, but Manolin’s parents prevent the boy from fishing with Santiago because of Santiago’s bad luck.
 Santiago has gone eighty-four days without catching a fish, branding him unlucky (or a salao, the worst form of unluckiness).
 Santiago is “thin” and “gaunt” with speckled brown skin and deep blue eyes:

 “Everything about him was old except his eyes and they were the same color as the sea and were cheerful and undefeated” (10).